askTonyAI/context-hub/README.md

 # Context Hub

-AI agents hallucinate APIs and forget what they learn in a session.
-Context Hub gives them curated, versioned docs — and the ability to get smarter with every task.
+Coding agents hallucinate APIs and forget what they learn in a session.
+Context Hub gives them curated, versioned docs, plus the ability to get smarter with every task.
 All content is open and maintained as markdown in this repo — you can inspect exactly what your agent reads, and contribute back.

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![npm](https://img.shields.io/npm/v/@aisuite/chub)](https://www.npmjs.com/package/@aisuite/chub)